Blog

 1. Active Directory serves as the central Identity Provider (IdP).

 2. Active Directory Federation Services (AD FS) extends the AD infrastructure to enable federated IAM and PAM.
-It acts as the Security Token Service (STS) that issues tokens for authenticating users.

 3. LastPass integrates with ADFS to provide secure credential storage and user access management.